elishevaTufik/DL_Pacemakers_ECG/README.md

-# 🩺 Pacemaker Detection in ECG Signals – Deep Learning Project
+# 🩺 Pacemaker Detection in ECG Signals – Deep Learning Model

 This project focuses on building a deep learning model to detect the presence of pacemakers in ECG signals.
 The work was carried out in collaboration with the AI Center for Cardiology at Sheba Medical Center.